alex-negrete-ta/maya-_rename_tool/README.md

 # maya-_rename_tool
 This Maya UI grabs the selected objects and names them based on the specifications of the department and type.

+# How it works
+It uses a nameing convention used at my school studio x based on the lower naming convention.
 It works with type_name_descriptor_subsubtype_grp

 type: is the type of selection you grabbed, geo, lighting department, or control group.